-Norma Hernandez was born in Monterrey, Mexico, and moved to the U.S. with her parents when she was 5 years old.
-Hernandez joined our facility in Cactus, Texas, in 1995, as a production line worker.
-She worked her way up to become a Fabrication Trainer in 2008.
+Norma Hernandez was born in Monterrey, Mexico, and moved to the U.S. with her parents at the age of five.
+Hernandez joined JBS in 1995 as a production line worker.
+By 2008, Norma had worked her way up to become a Fabrication Trainer.

-Along with working her way up the ladder at JBS, Hernandez has had to work her way through life’s challenges with strength and courage as well.
+Along with working her way up the ladder at JBS, Norma has worked her way through life’s challenges with strength and courage as well.

-In 2018, she was diagnosed with breast cancer and received all the support from JBS USA during the treatment.
-“They moved me to an area where I could still maintain my employment and attend all my treatments,” Hernandez said.
+In 2018, she was diagnosed with breast cancer and received support from JBS during treatment.
+“They moved me to an area where I could still maintain my employment and attend all my treatments,” she said.
 “They were very caring during the entire process.”

-Hernandez learned about American Dream, a Cactus facility program that helps team members to buy their own houses and to become American citizens.
-She started the home buying process in 2017 and closed the deal on her house in 2018.
+Hernandez enrolled in the American Dream Program, a JBS Cactus program that helps team members buy their own houses and become American citizens.
 “I don’t think I would have ever been able to buy my home without the program,” she said.

-Through American Dream, she also started the citizenship process in late 2018.
-She was approved and became an American citizen in 2020 at the Amarillo Courthouse.
+Through the American Dream Program, Norma also started the citizenship process in late 2018 and became an American citizen in 2020.

 “To this point, I think I’ve met all my goals: buying my home, becoming a U.S. citizen,” she said.

-She said she became a better and much happier person after she met her husband, Ricardo, who’s a team member in our facility in Cactus as well.
-She’s also a mother of three young adults and a grandmother of a little girl.
+She said she became a better and much happier person after she met her husband, Ricardo, who is also a team member in Cactus.
+Norma is also a mother of three young adults and a grandmother of a little girl.

 “Working for JBS provides for my family, provides for my home,” she said.
 “They strive to give each employee the things they need in life.”